huggingface/speechbox/README.md

 and **only** on some 80 audio samples of [patrickvonplaten/librispeech_asr_dummy](https://huggingface.co/datasets/patrickvonplaten/librispeech_asr_dummy).

 ### Web Demo

-If you just want to play around with some web demos, you can try out the following 🚀 Spaces:
+If you want to try out the punctuation restoration, you can try out the following 🚀 Spaces:

 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/speechbox/whisper-restore-punctuation)